-Table 5: Protection criteria (not to be exceeded for 20% of time) for P-MP Base Station receivers

-Note: In the event that these calculations indicate that interference could be received, the prospective P-MP licensee may still proceed but the special condition FA3 as described in section 4.3 must be attached to the licence.
+Note: In the event that these calculations indicate that interference could be received, the prospective PMP licensee may still proceed but the special condition FA3 as described in section 4.3 must be attached to the licence.

 Remote stations: The base station receiver protection condition in 2a is considered adequate to manage interference to remote stations in most cases.
 However, in the event interference does occur, section 3.3 of this RALI applies.